 Projecting Your Devices On-Screen

 I teach classes about using iPhones and iPads, and give keynote presentations showing off my favorite business productivity apps.
-PowerPoint could work, but then I can’t show, just tell.
+PowerPoint could work, and I could print a Powerpoint presentation to look at it whilst I go, but that doesn’t fully suit my style as handy as that is.
 I would rather demonstrate, so I project my iPhone or iPad onto the screen for all to see.

 My go-to app is AirParrot’s Reflector 2.
 I have it installed on my laptop.
 When it’s running, my computer shows up on my iPad’s AirPlay list.
 When I tap on it, a picture of my iPad or iPhone shows up in the center of my laptop, complete with black or white frame.